MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Experiments

 \subsection{Main Results}

-We report the evaluation results in Table \ref{tab:main exp}.
-Results indicate that the MMR-V Bench poses a significant challenge to current multimodal large models.
-Even the best-performing model, o4-mini, achieves only 52.5\% accuracy.
+Results in Table \ref{tab:main exp} highlight the challenge of MMR-V. The highest score was achieved by Gemini-2.5-pro with 1 fps video sampling, reaching only 64.3\%.
+Under the setting of fixed input frame number, GPT-5 obtained the best score of 60.9\%.
 Among open-source models, Gemma-3-27b-it performs the best, demonstrating relatively strong performance.
 However, there remains a gap compared to proprietary models.
+The performance on videos of different lengths is shown in the Appendix \ref{sec:appendix_video_length}.

-\textbf{Current reasoning enhancements have limitations on MMR-V. } Results in Table \ref{tab:main exp} show that current reasoning enhancement strategies, which are relatively effective in textual domains, such as CoT prompt reasoning and scaling test-time compute (i.e., "Thinking" models), offer only limited gains on MMR-V. CoT brings only a 0.57\% average gain, and "Thinking" model improves just 2.4\%.
+\textbf{Current reasoning enhancements have limitations on MMR-V. } Results in Table \ref{tab:main exp} show that current reasoning enhancement strategies, which are relatively effective in textual domains, such as CoT prompt reasoning and scaling test-time compute (i.e., "Thinking" models), offer only limited gains on MMR-V. CoT brings only a 0.88\% average gain, and "Thinking" model improves just 2.4\%.
 This indicates that MMR-V presents a significant challenge to the multimodal reasoning capabilities of existing models.
 Analysis of sampled model responses shows that visual analysis accounts for only about 10\% of the CoTs.
 This reveals that reasoning process of current model is mostly text-based (reasoning on questions and options), relying on visual perception of question frame, instead of integrating visual reasoning and evidence mining into CoTs.
 Several examples are provided in Appendix \ref{sec:case}, and further analysis in Section \ref{sec:error analysis} supports similar findings.

-\textbf{Model performance on MMR-V Bench exhibits a clear scaling law effect.} Smaller models under the same architecture perform poorly on tasks that require complex reasoning.
-For instance, larger models like Qwen2.5-VL-72B (39.1\%) and GPT-4o (44\%) outperform their smaller versions Qwen2.5-VL-7B (30.1\%) and GPT-4o-mini (34.8\%), showing relative gains of 9\% and 9.2\%, respectively.
+\textbf{Model performance on MMR-V Bench shows a clear scaling law effect.} Smaller models under the same architecture perform poorly on tasks that require complex reasoning.
+For instance, larger models like Qwen2.5-VL-72B (39.1\%) and GPT-4o (52.8\%) outperform their smaller versions Qwen2.5-VL-7B (30.1\%) and GPT-4o-mini (34.8\%), showing relative gains of 9\% and 18\%, respectively.

 \textbf{Model performance across different tasks on MMR-V Bench.}

 \textbf{Firstly, the models performed better on implicit tasks than on explicit tasks} (with an average gain of +7.9\%).
 Through analysis of tasks and model responses, we found that in implicit tasks, video creators often embed implicit meanings throughout the entire video, resulting in abundant visual cues that can support reasoning.
 This reduces the requirements for multi-modal reasoning and clue localization.
 In contrast, explicit tasks demand finer-grained reasoning and the ability to identify specific evidence.
 For example, in the implicit task at the bottom of Figure \ref{fig:benchmark_intro}, many frames provide clues suggesting that the girl symbolizes good luck (e.g., room number, flowers, lighting, weather, etc.).
 In contrast, the explicit task at the top contains only a few key frames where the hidden lighter in magician's hand can be seen.